 Here’s a definite TEXAS CHAIN SAW similarity: one of the yahoos likes to take Polaroid pictures.
 This is used for an unusual filmatistic gimmick that’s very disturbing but probly prevents us from seeing worse: their attack on the women is portrayed through a series of Polaroids made to look like they’re developing in front of us.

 Then there is a scuffle and everything.
 Thankfully their motorcycling skills do come into play when one of them jumps a collapsed bridge to escape the bad guys (unfortunately they cheat and don’t have much of a stunt for this part).

 I had no idea when I rented this, but the director is William Grefe, same guy that did STANLEY and MAKO: THE JAWS OF DEATH.
 Also IMDb says his daughter played “Big Edna” in PORKY’S II: THE NEXT DAY.
 Judging from the ones I’ve seen he’s a pretty straight up exploitation director, a guy without much skill or precision but with a little craziness that occasionally pokes its head through the cloud of gloom and makes the movie semi-interesting.
 I was hoping the family’s Confederate past would have some kind of purpose, but the movie doesn’t have any big ideas on its mind.
-Its biggest strengths are the performances by two of the bad guys, John Chandler (WALKING DEAD PART II, PHANTASM III) as the treacherous store owner and whoever plays the giggly fish net guy.
+Its biggest strengths are the performances by two of the bad guys, John Chandler (WALKING TALL PART II, PHANTASM III) as the treacherous store owner and whoever plays the giggly fish net guy.
 (Robert Leslie?)

 This seems like an obscure drive-in flop, but the weird thing is that the soundtrack (including theme song) is by Charlie Daniels and the Charlie Daniels Band.
 And it’s pretty good.